Mountainsmith Morrison Evo 2 Review

 Our Analysis and Test Results

 This tent has a lot to like about its interior comfort.
-At 92" x 56" it is the longest and widest tent in this review.
+At 92" x 56", it is the longest and widest tent in this review.
 Its 43" peak height is the second highest.
 There's just a lot of space in there.
-It has a two-side-door design and the doors themselves zip off almost all the way around for a real open-air feel.
-The orientation of the doors suggest that sleepers are meant to go head-to-toe.
+It has a two-side-door design, and the doors themselves zip-off almost all the way around for a real open-air feel.
+The orientation of the doors suggests that sleepers are meant to go head-to-toe.

 There are additional storage pockets, an included gear loft, and when you are not storing the door in the side pocket, there is even more space to tuck away clothes and equipment.
 The vestibules are large enough for each person to store a pack and footwear.

 This tent has a combination of mesh and other fabric throughout the canopy, which has its advantages and disadvantages.
 It is less breathable than tents with more mesh but potentially retains warmth more.
 We also like the look of it.
 The light green and gray colors can be very stealthy for tucking away in the woods.

 The Morrison 2 is easy tents to set up.
 It has a simple two-pole design.
 Each pole end slides into grommets at the tent corners.
 A cross pole in the middle increases headroom.
 The fly clips in at each corner, and the tent battens down with its two end guy lines and vestibule doors.
 We like that the guyline is already attached to the fly; however, we found that properly tensioning the single point fly was more difficult than the trapezoidal geometry found on the flies of other models in this review.